-As of both December 31, 2021 and 2020, the Company had a receivable of \$3.9 million from LivCor, L.L.C. and such amounts are included in Other Assets on the Company's Consolidated Balance Sheets.
+As of December 31, 2022 and 2021, the Company had a receivable of \$6.0 million and \$3.9 million, respectively, from LivCor and such amount is included in Other Assets on the Company's Consolidated Balance Sheets.

-10. Other Assets and Other Liabilities
+11. Other Assets and Other Liabilities